What is Alzheimer's disease?

 - Dementia caused by small strokes (multi-infarct dementia).

 - Thyroid problems, such as hyperthyroidism or hypothyroidism.

 - Other problems such as kidney and liver disease and some infections such as HIV (human immunodeficiency virus).

 Alzheimer's disease gets worse over time.
 But the course of the disease varies from person to person.
 Some people may still be able to function fairly well until later in the course of the disease.
 Others may lose the ability to do everyday activities very early on.

 - The disease tends to get worse little by little.
 It usually starts with mild memory loss.
 It progresses to severe mental and functional problems and then to death.

 - Symptoms sometimes are described as occurring in early, middle, and late phases.
 It's hard to predict how long each phase will last.

-When To Call a Doctor
+When To Call

 Alzheimer's disease tends to develop slowly over time.
 If confusion and other changes in mental abilities come on suddenly, within hours or days, the problem may be delirium.
 Delirium needs treatment right away.

-Seek care right away if:
+Seek care now if: